bgporter/animator/README.md

 #### Non-breaking Changes

+##### `Chain` animation type

+Add a new `Chain` animation type that lets you bundle together a series of individual animations that will be triggered sequentially.
+Animations added to a `Chain` each retain their own update and completion callback functions, and do not need to have the same number of Values.

+The existing `Sequence` animation type has been updated so that it's a specialization of the `Chain` type, where all the contained animations must contain the same number of Values, and a single `UpdateFn` callback is used for the entire series of effects.

+Comceptually, a `Chain` lets you say "I want this to happen, and when that's done, I want this other thing to happen."
+A `Sequence` is used when you want to build a single complex animation out of several simpler effects that happen in order.

+In the demo app, we use a Sequence for the 'pop out' of the sidebar&mdash;we first click the sidebar to the right, then run another animation to pop it out and make it visible.
+A single callback updates the position of the sidebar component.

+We use a `Chain` when handling the demo boxes; the first animation moves a box from its creation point to some other (x,y) position on screen, and when that's done we start a second animation that performs a linear (1-dimensional) fade of the box's fill color.

 ##### Factory Function

 Add a new free function `makeAnimation` to make the creation of many effects much simpler.
 In practice, most of the effects that I use are either 1-dimensional, or multi-dimensional, but all of the values being generated are using the same curve type and parameters.